AntoineFr/flarum-ext-online/README.md

 # flarum-ext-online
-Display online users on the left sidebar
+Display online users on the left sidebar.

+**This extension is compatible with Flarum beta 8.**

 ## Installation
 Run `composer require antoinefr/flarum-ext-online` in Flarum's folder.